Board of Directors

 Christopher Cikanovich is President of CEI Consulting Services.
 Chris has over 30 years of experience in the defense and aerospace business.
 His span of experience covers all aspects of business, including Marine Systems; Electronic Warfare; Intelligence Systems; Information Security; Systems Integration; Radar Systems and International Programs to flying as a test and evaluation pilot on the F-16 Radar program.
 Recently, Chris was a Program Executive for Rolls-Royce Advanced Programs, responsible for the Research, Development, Test and Implementation of new technologies for the Naval and Marine business.
 Chris graduated from the US Naval Academy with a Bachelor of Science degree with further studies in Engineering, Aeronautics and International Business.

-Carl Fisher, Vice Chairman
+Carl Fisher, Vice President of Membership

 Carl is the Founder and First President of theAmerican Shipbuilding Suppliers Association and is a 1977 graduate of the US Naval Academy.
 He is currently the Government Sales Manager of Thrustmaster of Texas, Inc. Previously, he served as Senior Director of Business Development, Marine for Marotta Controls.
 Prior to joining Marotta Controls, Carl was the Vice President of Business Development at L3 Maritime Systems, supporting L3's Navy surface ship machinery control and power management technologies.
 Prior to his L3 years, Carl was the Director of Business Development at General Atomics Electromagnetic Systems Division, responsible for marketing and successful contract award of such technologies